Fyodor Pavlov-Andreevich: Theatre

+Contemporary art

 Since the end of the 2000s, Pavlov-Andreevich has worked in the field of contemporary art.
-He has collaborated with Marina Abramović, Serpentine Gallery director Hans-Ulrich Obrist, and MOCA LA director Klaus Biesenbach, and Performa Biennale founder and director RoseLee Goldberg.
+He has collaborated with Marina Abramović, Serpentine Gallery director Hans-Ulrich Obrist, and Neue Nationalgalerie director Klaus Biesenbach, and Performa founder and director RoseLee Goldberg.
 Marina Abramović once said on Pavlov-Andreevich’s practice: "His art is capable of surprising us with ever new ways of seeing the world we live in."
 Pavlov-Andreevich's solo presentations have been shown at the Garage Museum of Contemporary Art (Moscow), the Künstlerhaus (Vienna), Faena Arts Center (Buenos Aires), the CCBB Cultural Center (Brasilia), Deitch Projects (New York City), ICA (Institute of Contemporary Arts, London), MAC USP Museum and SESC Cultural Center (both São Paulo), among the others.

+Performance

+Emerging in the live art scene during the 2000s as a pioneering advocate of a new guerrilla aesthetic, Fyodor Pavlov-Andreevich employs performance, sculpture, film, installation, and writing to explore transformations of the intimate realms into impersonal and public domains.
+His work investigates the ways in which ritualised play of the material body—the physical substance of our being—transforms into immaterial resonance through the dynamics of relational experiences.

 Pavlov-Andreevich earned international recognition thanks to one of his guerrilla performances, 'The Foundling', in which a nude Pavlov-Andreevich, encased in a glass box, was literally thrown into a series of society events without their organizers' permission.
 Among them were the gala opening of the new building of the Garage Museum of Contemporary Art in Moscow, a dinner by French patron François Pinault at the Venice Biennale, and the Met Gala in New York.
 During the performance at the Met Gala on May 2, 2017, he was arrested by New York City police for trespassing on private property and public nudity, then sent to Central Booking prison, where he spent 24 hours.